-The project will build upon that foundation and utilize the existing Sustainable University of Redlands Farm (SURF) land on the main Redlands campus.
-The fellows will spend the next eight months planning and establishing a nursery to grow trees, mapping the Redlands north side communities, and working with elementary schools and the water conservation district to build a tree canopy in Redlands using saplings from the sustainable tree farm.
-Mueller said the fellows will work with U of R students and U of R’s Roots and Shoots chapter to distribute them in Redlands communities.
+The project will build upon that foundation and utilize the existing Sustainable University of Redlands Farm land on the main Redlands campus.
+The fellows will spend the next eight months planning and establishing a nursery to grow trees, mapping the Redlands north side community, and working with elementary schools and the water conservation district to increase the tree canopy in Redlands using saplings from the sustainable farm.
+The fellows will also work with U of R students and the University’s Roots and Shoots chapters to distribute trees in the Redlands community.

 “The shade from trees will provide cooling in our hot summer months and beauty in neighborhoods year-round,” Mueller said, “and the project will engage the fellows, our students, and the community in the efforts of environmental justice and service-learning.”

 Candaele said it was great to be on the Redlands campus and she couldn’t wait to start growing trees: “I joined because I want to help address issues that climate change has caused in cities, and I am especially interested in urban greening, so this project offered a great opportunity for me.”

 U of R is a beautiful campus, Quintana observed, adding he is excited to work on the vision of CSL to educate students and individuals through service: “I can see the Treestock program being adopted by campuses throughout the nation as a way to mitigate the harmful effects of climate change.”